Back to EZVIZ Guides

 Update Firmware and Monitor Stability

-Once the camera is back online, open the EZVIZ app and navigate to the camera settings.
+Once the camera is back online, open the EZVIZ app and go to the camera settings.
 Check for available firmware updates and install them.
 EZVIZ regularly releases firmware that improves WiFi stability and connection reliability.
 After updating, monitor the camera status over the next 48 hours.
 If it goes offline again at regular intervals, the issue is likely WiFi interference or signal related, and a WiFi extender is the most reliable solution.

 Quick Solutions